Nrosa01/TFG-2023-2024-UCM/Memoria Typst/capitulos/1.Introduction.typ

 With these analyses, we aim to explore the characteristics that contribute to an optimal user experience in an arena simulator, both in terms of ease of use and expected performance of the system.
 By better understanding these characteristics, areas for improvement can be identified and recommendations developed to optimize the overall user experience with arena simulators.

+In summary, our goal is to find a balance between performance and extensibility that provides both a playful environment for casual users and a development base for developers interested in arena simulators.

 == Work plan